By Brenda Milkofsky

 Both New York and Boston were well served by a sailing merchant marine, but the passage between the two cities was subject to the vagaries of wind and weather and took between three and five days, if one could get out of harbor at all.
 The fastest route by stagecoach from New York went north from New Haven to Hartford and on to Boston, but that trip took a teeth-jarring 48 hours, and stagecoaches and other over-land conveyances had a limited capacity for freight

 The English and the French developed steam as a source of power, but it took America with its long rivers and vast hinterland to fully develop the steamboat.
 Two men from the Connecticut Valley, John Fitch of Windsor, Connecticut and Samuel Morey of Orford, New Hampshire, each developed a steamboat during the 18th century.
+John Fitch (1743-1798) demonstrated the first successful steamboat on the Delaware River in 1787, a 45-foot craft with sculling oars.
+He went on to build four different types of steamboats that carried both passengers and freight between Philadelphia, Pennsylvania and Burlington, New Jersey.
 In the early 19th century, Robert Fulton and Robert Livingston, experimenting on the Hudson River, became the first to demonstrate the commercial possibilities of steam transportation.
 In 1813 the Fulton poked her nose into Long Island Sound, but the British blockade and the War of 1812 kept her tied up until after the peace in 1815, when she began service from New York to New Haven, the first regular service on the Sound.
 Regularly scheduled trips took between 8 and 12 hours and cost six dollars.

 Steamboats were such an improvement over sail that demand for their services expanded rapidly.
 After the New York State-approved Fulton-Livingston monopoly in New York waters was struck down in 1824 in Gibbons V. Ogden, steamboat lines blossomed everywhere.
 Six lines quickly formed in Connecticut, with vessels sailing from Bridgeport, Norwalk, New Haven, Hartford, Norwich, and Stamford to New York.
 Fierce competition over routes, rates, and schedules drove the fare from Hartford to New York down to 25 cents, meals included.

 With boilers filled with scalding water under pressure, steamboats were inherently dangerous.
+On October 8, 1833 Essex residents awoke in the middle of the might to a ghastly explosion on the Connecticut River.
+The brand-new steamer New England had just burst its boilers and was lying in pieces.
+Fifteen passengers lost their lives, may from scalding water that poured down into sleeping quarters.
+[See “What a Disaster!”
+Fall 2011.]
 After several horrific accidents occurred, Congress passed The Steamboat Act of 1852 requiring construction standards, inspections, and measures to prevent fire and collisions.

 After the Civil War, fashionable, floating palaces with crystal chandeliers, rosewood settees, and fine dining accommodations were introduced.
 An expanding middle class traveled by steamer to New York and Boston but also to a host of new hotels, picnic groves, and seaside resorts.